If You Have Diabetes, Here’s What to Know About Diabetic Neuropathy

 Preventing diabetic neuropathy progression

 Because nerve damage usually develops over time, it is important to consult with a doctor when you first notice symptoms.
-This will allow you to create a plan to address the cause of the neuropathy and manage your symptoms.
+This lets you create a plan to address the cause of the neuropathy and manage your symptoms.
 Early intervention will also slow the progression of the damage.

 Attending routine screenings for neuropathy is essential once you have been diagnosed with diabetes.
 Usually, the first goal of treatment is to address the underlying condition that's causing the neuropathy.
 In the case of diabetes and diabetic neuropathy, this means addressing your blood sugar levels.

 Reducing blood sugar levels is the cornerstone of managing diabetic neuropathy.
-If you have diabetes but have not yet developed diabetic neuropathy, it is possible to prevent it!
-What you need is some strict blood sugar management and a healthy lifestyle.
+If you have diabetes but have not yet developed diabetic neuropathy, it is possible to prevent it.
+What you need is strict blood sugar management and a healthy lifestyle.